DEPARTMENT OF MAINE

 Section 1.
 The Department shall hold its annual convention and the first Council of Administration on the weekend that contains a Friday, Saturday and Sunday in the month of June as approved by the Convention Committee.

 Section 2.
 The Department shall consist of such National, Department and Post Officers as the National By-Laws may prescribe, together with the duly elected delegates and alternates from the several Posts, who shall have been elected in accordance with provisions of the National By-Laws.
-Each Post in good standing shall be entitled to one (1) delegate and one (1) alternate for each thirty (30) members or fraction thereof in good standing at the time of the election of delegates.
+Each Post in good standing shall be entitled to one (1) delegate and one (1) alternate for each thirty (30) members or fraction thereof in good standing as of March 31st.

 Section 3.
 Two (2) consecutive days shall constitute the time for holding a Department Convention.